Nyholm/LinkedIn-API-client/Upgrade.md

 ## BC breaks

 There are a few minor BC breaks.
-We removed the functions below:

 * `LinkedIn::getUserId`, use `LinkedIn::getUser` instead
 * `AccessToken::constructFromJson`, Use the constructor instead.
+* We are now serializing the data in the session storage.
+Old session will still work.

 # Upgrade from 0.4 to 0.5